MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

         Condition number of final variance-covariance matrix: 16.7804 Number of iterations: 3
 ~~~~
-The results show that in this sample, a flight on Tuesday is most likely to be very late or cancelled, followed by flights departing on Friday.
+The results show that in this sample, a flight on Tuesday is most likely to be very late or canceled, followed by flights departing on Friday.
 In this model, Sunday is the control group, so that coefficient estimates for other days of the week are relative to Sunday.
 The intercept shown is the same as the coefficient you would get for Sunday if you omitted the intercept term:
 ~~~~
     logitResults2 <- rxLogit(VeryLate ~ DayOfWeek - 1, data = airData )
             summary(logitResults2)